-There were eleven meetings of the Board during the fiscal year ended December 31, 2020.
-The Board increased the frequency of its scheduled meetings during the early stages of the COVID-19 pandemic in order to assess its impacts on the Company and provide oversight and guidance as the Company responded to the pandemic.
-During the fiscal year ended December 31, 2020, each incumbent director attended more than 90% of the aggregate of (i) all meetings of the Board and (ii) all meetings of the committees on which the director served during the period in which such director was on the Board.
+There were twelve meetings of the Board during the fiscal year ended December 31, 2021, including a number of special meetings related to transactions.
+During the fiscal year ended December 31, 2021, each incumbent director attended more than 90% of the aggregate of (i) all meetings of the Board and (ii) all meetings of the committees on which the director served during the period in which such director was on the Board.

-Under our Corporate Governance Guidelines, which is available on our website at www.vroom.com, a director is expected to spend the time and effort necessary to properly discharge his or her responsibilities.
-Accordingly, a director is expected to prepare for and attend Board meetings and meetings of committees on which such director serves.
+Under our Corporate Governance Guidelines, which is available at the "Corporate Governance" section on the "Investor Relations" page of our website at www.vroom.com, a director is expected to spend the time and effort necessary to properly discharge his or her responsibilities.
+Accordingly, a director is expected to prepare for and attend

+Board meetings and meetings of committees on which such director serves.
 Currently, we do not maintain a formal policy regarding director attendance at the Annual Meeting; however, it is expected that directors will attend absent compelling circumstances.
-We completed our IPO in June 2020 and did not hold an annual meeting of stockholders that year.
+All of our then-incumbent directors attended our annual meeting of stockholders held in 2021.